 Some users have noticed a slight noise that this drill makes especially in high settings, and some are looking for an auxiliary handle which I think only comes with Bosch power tools.

 - Delivers up to 820 unit watts out (UWO)

 - Comes with ultra-bright, 60 lumens, LED work lights

 - Doesn’t come with an auxiliary handle

-The DCD995B and the DCD996B share almost the same features, they can be had at around $150, and both run on brushless motors.
+The DCD995B and the DCD996B share almost the same features, and both run on brushless motors.
 The difference between these two is that the DCD995B is an older version of the DCD996B which make the latter more powerful and faster than the former.

-The DCD996B can drill a hole on a treated wood using the highest speed setting while drilling the same hole with the DCD995B requires you to go back down to speed 2.
-On the other hand, the DCD985B delivers the least max power among the three, but it comes with the lowest price at just under $140 while the two are at the $150 mark.
+The DCD996B can drill a hole in a treated wood using the highest speed setting while drilling the same hole with the DCD995B requires you to go back down to speed 2.
+On the other hand, the DCD985B delivers the least max power among the three, but it comes with the lowest price.

 All three hammer drills come as bare tools so do not expect them to come with anything such as batteries, chargers, or other accessories.

 If you are a DIY enthusiast or you want some improvements done on your house, the DCD985B is your best bet.

 However, if you think that you need more power and speed, then get either the DCD995B or the DCD996B.
 Although it is recommended that you choose the DCD996B because it is the newer version and can get you more work done.